To celebrate its Apple Bourbon—available year-round but especially popular in fall recipes—Jim Beam has stepped beyond cocktails to caramel.

 Yes, you can dip your caramel apples into an easy homemade caramel that incorporates a cup of Jim Beam Apple Bourbon.

 No time to buy Jim Beam Apple Bourbon?
-Use what you’ve got on hand (including another whiskey) and pick some up Apple Bourbon when you can.
+Use what you’ve got on hand (including another whiskey or apple liqueur), and pick some up Apple Bourbon when you can.
 You’ll definitely want to make another batch of these!

 Ingredients For 10 Caramel Apples